Simplified Issue vs Guaranteed Issue: What's the Difference?

 • Highest premiums of any life insurance type

-• 2-year graded death benefit waiting period
+• 2 to 3 year graded death benefit waiting period

 • Permanent whole life policies only